joaquinlpereyra/privaturl/README.md

 It is probably useless anyway, why would you want to embeded that data into an HTML?
 If you wanna create private static webpages to share around without someone looking into them without they key... then yes!

+## Is sharing the key via URL safe?

+Passing sensitive information via the URL is generally frowned upon -- with good reason.
+In this case it is mostly OK though, although the key does get stored into the browser's history.

+- We have no concerns over server logs as this is intended for static webpages
+- The `Referer` must specifically **not** include the `fragment` part of the URL, as [per the spec](https://www.rfc-editor.org/rfc/rfc7231#section-5.5.2).

+If you are worried about the key persisting in the recipients browser's history, don't share it directly and let the recipient know.

+# Template

+The default template is a very simple form with some code to handle the fragment-key feature and some silly anime gifs.

+You can use an alternative template without building from source by specifying an `--alt-template`.
+You can use `template/index.html` as inspiration.

+The only requirement is that the template must have `---PLACEHOLDER-DATA---` and a `PLACEHOLDER-IV---` so that privaturl knows where to inject the encrypted contents.
+Again, looking at `template/index.html` should be helpful.